TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

    .. method:: add(*filenames)

-      This method of the :class:`Stats` class accumulates additional profiling information into the current profiling object.
+      This method of the :class:`Stats` kundi accumulates additional profiling information into the current profiling object.
 Its arguments should refer to filenames created by the corresponding version of :func:`profile.run` or :func:`cProfile.run`.
 Statistics for identically named (re: file, line,